flsilves/CarND-Behavioral-Cloning-P3/readme.md

 Just a simple cropping on top and bottom was used to grab the relevant portion of the track.

+![alt text][img3]

+ - Sample image with `steering = -0.21`

 ### Model

-The Nvidia model for autonomous driving vehicles, described [here](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/), was used.
+The NVIDIA model for autonomous driving vehicles, described [here](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/), was used.
 The architecture summary follows:

 ```
 Layer (type)                 Output Shape              Param #